ncatlab/nlab-content/pages/2623.md

 Let $\{p_{\rho_k}\}_{k \in \mathbb{N}}$ be a sequence of projection maps as in (eq:ForExtensionOfDistributionsProjectionMaps) defining an [[Epstein-Glaser renormalization|Epstein-Glaser ("re"-)normalization]] (prop. \ref{RenormalizationIsInductivelyExtensionToDiagonal}) of [[time-ordered products]] $\{T_k\}_{k \in \mathbb{N}}$ as [[extensions of distributions]] of the $T_k$, regarded as distributions via remark \ref{TimeOrderedProductOfFixedInteraction}, by the choice $q_k^\alpha = 0$ in (eq:ExtensionOfDitstributionsPointFixedAndChoice).

-By the proof of prop. \ref{SpaceOfPointExtensions}, the extension of the time-ordered products after the $p_\rho$-projections is unique, so that we may write the actual S-matric as a limit as follows:
+By the proof of prop. \ref{SpaceOfPointExtensions}, the extension of the time-ordered products after the $p_\rho$-projections is unique, so that we may write the actual S-matrix as a limit as follows:

 $$
   \label{RenormalizedSMatrixAsLimitOfEffectiveSMatricesEvaluatedOnProjection}